Bloomfield-FA21-CAT328/Guides-VersionControl/Getting-Stuff/README.md

 * If the repo is private, TortoiseSVN may ask for authentication.
 Use your GitHub username and password.

 * Depending on the size of the repo, and your internet connection, it may take a while to download all the files.

+### Important notice for SVN users!

-* Once it's complete, if you open the folder, you will notice that there are two folders *branches* and *trunk*.
+Once it's complete, if you open the folder, you will notice that there are two folders *branches* and *trunk*.
 You will want to work in the *trunk*, since this is the default folder for what is actively developer.
 If there were any branches of the repo in GitHub, they would end up in the *branches* folder.
 So now you can dive into that *trunk* folder and start modifying it.
 Once you are done and check out how to [send your changes](../Sending-Stuff/README.md)